When I first got a Dachshund, I knew nothing about them.

 Like people, dogs can have different “voices”.
 However, most Dachshunds have a bigger bark than you would expect to come from a small dog.

-I can attest that at least one pizza delivery person thought there was Rotweiler inside when they knocked on our door.
+I can attest that at least one pizza delivery person thought there was Rottweiler inside my house when they knocked on our door.

 9) Dachshunds Will Steal Your Heart